 The CDT has a large portfolio of partner companies who are central to the design, delivery and support of all our activities.
 The current list of partners is:

 Accelogress; Adaptix Imaging; Amazon; ARM; Arup; AstraZeneca; ATDBio; BBOXX; Boston Scientific; BP; BT; CD Adapco; Cellesce; Culham Centre for Fusion Energy; DSTL; dunnhumby; Elkem; Eramet; e-Therapeutics; Expedia; Gore; Government Decontamination Service; HR Wallingford; HSBC; IBM; Jacobs Douwe Egberts; Lein Applied Diagnostics; Leonardo; Lloyds Banking Group; Mondelez; NAG; Nestlé; Nexeon; Nielsen; NPL; NVIDIA; PA Consulting; Pall Corporation; PDS; Revon Systems; Roxar; Saint Gobain; Schlumberger; Schott AG; SharkNinja; Sharp; Siemens; Simula Research Laboratory; Smith Institute; STFC; Syngenta; TapTools; Teknova; Tesco; Tessella; Thales; Tokamak Energy; USACE; VerdErg; Vodafone; WheelRight Ltd; Whizz Education; and Worldremit

 At least five of our studentships can be awarded to successful applicants regardless of nationality.
 The remaining studentships are restricted to UK nationals.
 Full details are given on our website.

 Candidates should apply through the Oxford postgraduate admissions system.
-Applications will remain open until all spaces are filled.

 For more information about the CDT and for a guide to the application process, please visit: